 Durban, 14 December 2009: A clinical trial involving 9385 women in East and Southern Africa has demonstrated that a vaginal microbicide gel PRO 2000 (0.5%) while safe does not prevent HIV infection in women.
 The HIV Prevention Research Unit of the South African Medical Research Council, Africa Centre for Health and Population Studies of the University of KwaZulu-Natal and the Reproductive Health and HIV Research Unit of the University of the Witwatersrand participated in the trial.
-Additional sites were in Uganda, Zambia and Tanzania.
+Additional sites were in Uganda, Zambia and Tanzania best online casinos south africa.
 The first results of the study, known as MDP 301, were released today.

 “This was a large and important trial and while it’s disappointing that PRO 2000 did not show an effect against HIV infection, nonetheless the product was safe and the trial was well conducted,” says Professor Helen Rees, Executive Director of the Reproductive Health and HIV Research Unit.
 “The extraordinary partnerships developed between researchers, participants and communities have taught us important lessons that we will carry into future studies and we are greatly indebted to the women who participated in the MDP 301 study.”

 The researchers agree that while the results mean the end of the road for PRO 2000 – and the entire “second generation” of microbicide formulations, they are upbeat about next generation microbicides which are already in trials.
 The robust research plans in progress are focusing on promising microbicide candidates including products containing highly effective antiretroviral drugs that are used to treat people living with HIV/AIDS.